Measles, Mumps, Rubella Antibody

 You might have this test if you are planning to become pregnant or are pregnant.

-You may need this test if you are a college student to prove that you are immune to measles, mumps, and rubella.
+You may need this test if you are a college student to prove to your college or university that you are immune to measles, mumps, and rubella.

 You also might have this test to diagnose measles, mumps, or rubella.
 Symptoms of measles include congestion, cough, fever, and a rash all over your body.
 Some people don't have the classic symptoms but have measles antibodies in their blood.
 Symptoms of mumps include swollen parotid or salivary glands, fever, and headache.
 Symptoms of rubella include fever and a rash.